andifalk/spring-cloud-gateway-workshop/lab2/README.md

 }
 ```

-Her we just have implemented a very simple fallback just informing consumers of the application of a temporary service outage.
+Her we have implemented a very simple fallback just informing consumers of the application of a temporary service outage.
+Other possible solutions would be to cache a previous result.

 Now (re-)start the api-gateway application and make sure you also have started the _customer-service_ microservice located in _/microservices/customer-service_.
 Next try to call the route at http://localhost:9090/api/v1/customers or http://localhost:9090/api/v2/customers using either the web browser or the provided postman collection (corresponding requests in folder _routing_).
-This should work fine with returning the list of customers.
+This should still work fine as before with returning the list of customers.

-Now please stop the customer service and try again to call the same requests above.
+Now please stop the _customer service_ and try again to call the same requests above.
 This time the circuit breaker kicks in and the fallback API gets called.
-So you should see the message above instead.
+So you should see the message of the implemented fallback API endpoint above instead.
-After restarting the customer service again the call should work fine again, and you should see the customer list.
+After restarting the _customer service_ again the call should work fine again, and you should see the customer list.

+Finally, you may check all circuit breaker events at [http://localhost:9090//actuator/circuitbreakerevents](http://localhost:9090//actuator/circuitbreakerevents).

+Next up: Rate limiting.

 ### Step 3: Configure a rate limiter